AMWA-TV/is-14/README.md

 ## Getting started

-To quickly start your journey an implementation guide is available for [NMOS Control](https://specs.amwa.tv/info-006/).
 An open source media node framework is available in the form of [nmos-cpp](https://github.com/sony/nmos-cpp).
 An example mock application is available in the form of the [NMOS Device Control Mock Application](https://github.com/AMWA-TV/nmos-device-control-mock).
 A testing tool is available in the form of the [NMOS API Testing Tool](https://github.com/AMWA-TV/nmos-testing).